 When finished, enable the debugging log in the configuration file.

-To enable debugging in NGINX Open Source, you will need to recompile it with the --with-debug
+To enable debugging in NGINX Open Source, you will need to recompile it with the --with-debug flag specified in the configure script.

 To compile NGINX Open Source with the debug support: